MayaY2014/softlayer-python/markdown.md

 # Text-level Semantics

-With Markdown, you can add these common effects to your content:
+With Markdown, you can add these text effects to your content.

 * [Bold](#toc_5)
 * [Italic](#toc_6)